A new name has snuck into the 2022 Heisman Trophy race.

 Let's get to this week's Heisman standings, top Heisman moments of the week and what to watch for in this weekend's action.

-Voting methodology: Ten voters ranked their top five contenders, with five points for a first-place vote down to one point for a fifth-place vote.
+Voting methodology: Twelve voters ranked their top five candidates, with five points for a first-place vote down to one point for a fifth-place vote.

 Total points: 29 (first-place votes: 0)